yh15kla9/github-lesser-known-programming-languages/README.md

   - ⚡️ No GC pauses - Alan’s runtime manages memory allocation, access, and deallocation for you like Java, Python, or Javascript.
 However, Alan’s static event system and automatic event-oriented memory model does so without garbage collector pauses.
 - [Alda](https://github.com/alda-lang/alda) - Alda is a text-based programming language for music composition.
 It allows you to compose and play back music using only your text editor and the command line.
 - [Alumina](https://github.com/tibordp/alumina) - Alumina is an imperative, general-purpose, statically typed, compiled system programming language.
 Alumina is heavily inspired by Rust, especially in terms of syntax and standard library API.
 Unlike Rust, however, Alumina is not memory-safe and it requires manual memory management.
-- [Antimony](https://github.com/antimony-lang/antimony) - Antimony is a general-purpose toy language.
-Its primary goal is to be simple and easy to understand, not to be efficient.
 # B:
 - [Ballerina](https://github.com/ballerina-platform/ballerina-lang) - Ballerina is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
 - [Blade](https://github.com/blade-lang/blade) - Blade is a simple, clean, and embeddable dynamic programming language created to be simple enough for beginners, yet powerful and expressive for professionals.
 It has a very small syntax set with a very low learning curve.
 Blade improves upon the best features of JavaScript, Python, and Ruby to give developers a familiar and powerful system that feels native for developers coming from any of these languages and an easy way to leverage the strength of any.